 Like children complaining about early bedtime, whining in the crate usually happens when puppies either have too much energy, or if they feel worried or uncomfortable.
 It's really important to remember that a crate should not be used to hold your dog for long periods of time.
-That's why we call it a create, and not a cage.
+That's why we call it a dog crate, and not a cage.
 Crate training always works best when your dog is given breaks to exercise, play and bond with you and your family.

 A Great Dane puppy - he needs a good balance of time in and out of the crate